dessa-oss/atlas/.github/PULL_REQUEST_TEMPLATE.md

 - [] Have tested both remote and local deployment types
 - [] All necessary documentation and READMEs have been updated
 - [] Pick realistic type of data (not large, but a good distribution of features) for acceptance tests
+- [] No breaking changes to backwards compatibility